adambard/learnxinyminutes-docs/javascript-es6.html.markdown

 // If you try to access a value that's not yet set, you'll get undefined. myObj.myFourthKey; // = undefined

+// Template strings are created with ` and can contain code. var name = 'world';
+var myTemplate = `Hello, ${name}!`; // Hello, world!

+// Template strings can also contain multiple lines. myTemplate = `This is not possible
+              when using speech marks.`;

 ///////////////////////////////////
 // 3.
 Logic and Control Structures